openneuron/PIVOT/README.md

   * See http://kim.bio.upenn.edu/software/idv.shtml for more details.

 ## Installation
-  * Please copy and paste the following command to R console.
+  * Main Program: Please copy and paste the following command to R console.

 ```
 # Load